 Restaurants for Christmas dinner or lunch

-OpenTable always has an unique Christmas page with restaurants open for dinner and lunch – but they haven’t published that page yet.
-I’ll keep an eye, and I can update this post later with some options.
+A lot of people ask me for recs regarding Christmas Eve dinner or Christmas lunch.
 But at the end of the day, all I do is open these websites, search, and then copy and paste.
 That said, I think the best person to pick a restaurant for Christmas Eve or Christmas lunch is yourself.
 You know your budget and your preferences, so my suggestion is to check OpenTable and Resy and browse the options there – I don’t even need to reiterate that reservations are essential, right?
 Filter by the type of food you like.
-Keep in mind that prices per person for this date start at a minimum of $100.
+Remember that prices per person for this date start at a minimum of $100.

 Also, check what it is open for Christmas: